w3c/ServiceWorker/explainer.md

 }
 ```

-In this example, `/my-app/sw.js` is the location of the service worker script, and it controls pages whose URL begins `/my-app/`.
+In this example, `/my-app/sw.js` is the location of the service worker script, and it controls pages whose URL begins with `/my-app/`.

 `.register` returns a promise.
 If you’re new to promises, check out the [HTML5Rocks article](http://www.html5rocks.com/en/tutorials/es6/promises/).